Updated: Oct 5

 Since labor and employment laws are found at all levels of government including federal, state, county, and even city, making sense of these laws can be confusing and overwhelming.

-Since the labor and employment related laws are found at all levels of government, federal, state, county and even city, making sense of these sometimes contradictory demands is more of a challenge for today's employees than ever before.
-In this article, we'll discuss the role of a California employment lawyer and how to find experienced, ethical and vetted California employment lawyers by contacting a California bar-certified and approved lawyer referral service.
+In this article, we'll discuss the role of an employment lawyer and how to find experienced, ethical, and vetted California employment lawyers by contacting a California bar-certified and approved lawyer referral service.